Reinhardjs/simple-lodde-cli-app/README.md

 docker exec -it <container-id> bash
 ```

-4. Continue reading the usages documentation below.
+4. Continue reading the `Usage` below on how to use the commands.

-#### Installation
+### Installation

-Although, you can install it on your system.
+Although, you can install it on your system without dockerize it.

 Run these following commands to install on your system.